slatlas/atlasdocs/Guides/Workflows/SalesOrders.md

 ## Overview

 Sales orders document customer purchases of chemical products and services for delivery to well locations.
-This workflow is used by sales staff and customer service representatives to create one-time orders, recurring service contracts, and product deliveries.
+This workflow is used by sales staff and customer service representatives to create orders for products and services.
 Sales orders are the starting point for the order-to-cash process and drive delivery scheduling and invoicing.
+Note: Sales orders themselves are one-time orders; recurring service is managed through treatment schedules configured on locations.

 ## Prerequisites